IMC-GER/phpBB-Hide-for-Guest/README.md

 # phpBB-Hide for Guest

 ## Description
-Whith "Hide for guest" selected areas are hidden for guests and bots.
+With "Hide for guest" selected areas are hidden for guests and bots.

 ## Requirements
 - php 7.3 or higher